Montgomery House Surgery

 We firmly believe for several reasons that Montgomery-House Surgery is the ideal practice to learn to be a great GP:

-• Large practice offering range of additional services, providing opportunity to pursue any particular areas of interest
+· Large practice offering range of additional services, providing opportunities to pursue any particular areas of interest

-• Daily informal GPs’ lunchtime meeting to share out visits, discuss clinical questions, eat lunch, socialise and unwind, often followed by a more formal scheduled meeting
+· Daily informal GPs’ lunchtime meeting to discuss clinical questions, eat lunch, socialise and unwind, with regular more formal scheduled meetings

-Please feel free to arrange an informal visit by contacting Tracy Bishop, our practice manager on 01869 249222.
+Please feel free to arrange an informal visit by contacting Tracey Bishop, our practice manager on 01869 249222.
 We look forward to meeting you.